RustamKuramshin/translater/README.md

 ## What This Project Does

-This tool translates English PDF documents into Russian while preserving the original structure — including headings, lists, code blocks, tables, and formatting.
+This tool translates English PDF documents into your target language while preserving the original structure — including headings, lists, code blocks, tables, and formatting.
 The result is delivered in Markdown, making it ideal for publications, documentation, and technical articles.

 Under the hood, it uses **LangChain** for loading and splitting text, and **OpenAI** (via `langchain-openai`) for high-quality machine translation.
 Large files are split into overlapping chunks to reduce sentence-boundary translation errors.